-Pick The Right Cuff Size
+Choosing The Correct Blood Pressure Cuff Size

-Consider Features You May Need
+Blood Pressure Monitor Features You May Need

-- Number display: If your eyesight or visibility is an issue, you’ll want an easy to read display on the monitor machine.
+- Number display: If eyesight or visibility is an issue, you’ll want an easy to read display on the monitor machine.
 In addition, the background color should be a sharp contrast to the numbers.

 - Speed: Some machines take the reading faster than others.
 The tight cuff can feel uncomfortable, so the faster the better.
 In addition, taking the recommended multiple readings won’t take as much time.

-- Users: Some of less expensive monitors will only store information for one person.
+- Users: Some of the less expensive monitors will only store information for one person.
 If you buy a monitor that supports multiple users, you can both use and store both of your readings in the same monitor.

 You may not need the extra features noted above.
 A travel bag may be unimportant to you, or you can use your own bag.
 The quality of the machine is more important than the extra bells and whistles.
 At the same time, don’t order a device minus a feature you’ll need to take your measurements properly.